 My name is Alyssa Brackett and I am 31 years old.
 I am a wife with 2 beautiful children, along with working for myself from home for my brand Alynwonderland.
 I am Native American, of the United Keetoowah Band of Cherokee Indians.
 I have been sewing for most of my life as I am self-taught, but I’ve been creating as a business for about 7 years.

-Our Designer Cohort is made of up-and-coming designers from all over the region.
-Their participation in the EMERGE program consists of one on one sessions with Designer in Residence, Alyssa Brackett, as well as group sessions every month with the Emerge Mentors.
-They participate in group critique sessions, as well as marketing training, and brand consultation.
-Their final project is five individual runway looks that will be showcased during the summer of 2023.
+Our Designer Cohort is made of up-and-coming designers from the Arkansas, Texas, and Oklahoma.
+Their participation in the EMERGE program consists of one on one sessions with Designer in Residence, Brandee Lee, as well as group sessions every month with the Emerge Mentors.
+They participated in group critique sessions, as well as marketing training, and brand consultation.
+Their final project is five individual runway looks that will be showcased during the summer of 2021.

 My name is Abby Brickell and I am 21 years old.
 I graduated from the University of Arkansas with a degree in Apparel Merchandising and Product Development in August 2022.
 I currently work full-time with a vendor and make garments in my free-time.
 I learned to sew from my grandmother when I was elementary school and have wanted to pursue a career in the fashion industry ever since.